savespain-covid19/Save-Spain/README.md

 As you can see, there is huge structural demographic difference between infected people in Italy and in Germany.

+In Italy 57.5% infected people are 60 year old or older.
+18.3% of people are 80 year old or older.

+In Germany only 14% men in the age group 60-79 and only 10% of women in the same age group.
+There is very small amount of people (difficult to measure from the graph) that are 80 year old or older.

 ### Who else is in risk?
 Spain!

 This got me thinking.
 Where else is the situation similar to Italy?